3 Best Ways to Swap Panes in Tmux

 What happens to running processes when I swap panes in Tmux?

 When you swap panes in Tmux, the running processes within each pane are not affected.
 Tmux allows you to navigate and switch between panes while maintaining the state of the processes running within them.
 Swapping panes does not interrupt or pause the execution of the processes.
 This feature is especially useful when working on multiple tasks or monitoring different processes simultaneously.
-You can easily switch between panes to check the progress of running processes or interact with them as needed without disruption.

 Is it possible to change the default keybindings for pane swapping?